hotosm/fmtm/CONTRIBUTING.md

 If you have **any** questions, please ask!

-You can see an overview of the project and the process we have gone through in developing FMTM so far in these
+You can see an overview of the project and the process we have gone through in developing FieldTM so far in these
 [slides][1]

 Furthermore, there are many ways to contribute to the